whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - The Deepest Revolution - We Are the Promised Land.md

 Some people say the arc of history bends towards justice.
 I say the arc of history bends whichever way people bend it.

-Ultimately, we remain in an abusive culture because we tolerate it.
+Ultimately, we remain in an abusive nation because we tolerate it.
 Yes, there has been a massive amount of shame, violence, broken promises, lies, and spiritual wounding that make deep change really hard.
 Rulers and their servants use so many tricks and traps to get us to continue to tolerate our own abuse, to accept our own humiliating submissiveness as legitimate and "just the way life is."

 I believe the only way to end abuse is to stop tolerating it.
 That's the Deepest Revolution: when enough people stand together and take care of each other even at great personal risk in order to create a new way of life.
 The arc of history bends when enough people give their divine love fully, right now, rather than holding back hoping to avoid abuse for another day.

 The night before his assassination, Martin Luther King Jr said, "I've seen the promised land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the promised land."[xxx-mlk final speech afscmd]

 I'm telling you I've BEEN to the promised land.
-I've lived with a whole healthy culture where people routinely have integrity, generosity, respect for men, women and children, deep connection with the Earth, strong leaders, and no rulers.
+I've lived with a whole healthy nation where people routinely have integrity, generosity, respect for men, women and children, deep connection with the Earth, strong leaders, and no rulers.

 The promised land is real, and I'll tell you what else I learned -- _**WE are the promised land**_.
 Every single person can be one of our messiahs, one of our liberators as we free ourselves from the biggest trap in human history.
 And the more messiahs, the more liberators, the better.
 We are our own saviors.

 As Jesus Christ, Harriet Tubman, and other spiritual leaders around the world have shown, this is no easy path.
 Never has been.
 But now is the time.
 People are suffering as prison slaves.
 Pollution is causing all manner of diseases and destruction.
 Racism and sexism persist, as do the wars that kill the poor and profit the rich.
 Nonhumans are dying in large numbers, and humans won't last long if we don't change course.

-Kings and billionaires of unhealthy cultures threaten, bribe, trick, and trap people to support all these terrible things and more.
+Kings and billionaires of unhealthy nations threaten, bribe, trick, and trap people to support all these terrible things and more.
 The only solution is to create new nations, one community at a time, where people maintain a baseline of mutual respect with each other and the Earth.

 So cultivate your spiritual strength and support others in cultivating theirs.
 Stand for what's right together, protecting each other and the Earth.
 And you won't be standing alone.

 Millions of people are standing for the Earth and standing for cultures of mutual respect right now.
-Some of us were born into healthy cultures, and some of us were born into unhealthy cultures.
+Some of us were born into healthy nations, and some of us were born into unhealthy nations.
 In countless different ways, all around the world, we are taking this stand together.

 And I'd love for you to join us.
 <br/><br/>